 Stay Focused With The Trello Integration For Dropbox

 - Attach any file or folder to an existing Trello card straight from Dropbox, whether you’re using the new Dropbox desktop app or dropbox.com.
-You can coordinate with your team in Trello without having to switch context from your content.

 - Create a new Trello card from a file, right from Dropbox.
 Add new tasks and resources to Trello boards from the comfort of your Dropbox instance.